-Coming up with a pain management for acute or chronic pain is something most of us have to navigate at some point in our lives.
+Coming up with a pain management strategy for acute or chronic pain is something most of us have to navigate at some point in our lives.
 Eastern medicine excels in treating acute or chronic soft tissue pain, including nerve pain, and certain kinds of chronic internal pain.

 For any type of pain we always recommend you first always see a Western doctor, but especially if it’s something that arises internally.
 A doctor will diagnose the problem using objective tests.
 Where appropriate, he/she should inform you what pain management treatment options are available.